African American History & Culture in Orlando

 Vitality Bowls: This national chain of health-focused eateries has a Black-owned location in Orlando’s Dr. Phillips area.

-Island Thyme Caribbean Island Restaurant: Inspired by the food and culture of the U.S. Virgin Islands, this restaurant serves jerk chicken, braised oxtail, coconut shrimp and more.
+Island Thyme Caribbean Grille: Inspired by the food and culture of the U.S. Virgin Islands, this restaurant serves jerk chicken, braised oxtail, coconut shrimp and more.

 Streetwise Urban Food: Dig into delicious urban favorites in a family-friendly, casual atmosphere.